Rosetta Stone of Neural Mass Models: Summary and Outlook

 Neuromodulatory systems provide a complementary, low‑dimensional control axis over the same large‑scale circuits.
 Gradients of receptor densities and gene expression co‑localize with the structural and timescale hierarchies described above, suggesting that neuromodulatory tone shapes regional gain, effective time constants, and long‑range coupling in a spatially specific way \cite{demirtasHierarchicalHeterogeneityHuman2019,burtHierarchyTranscriptomicSpecialization2018}.
 From a modeling standpoint, even when neuromodulatory nuclei are not explicitly represented, their effects can be approximated by treating external drives and gain parameters as proxies for neuromodulatory axes—for example, using global or projection‑specific changes in background input, SL working points, or WILCO gains to implement neuromodulation‑like shifts in E/I balance, integration time and noise statistics, in line with classical circuit‑level neuromodulation work \cite{marderNeuromodulationNeuronalCircuits2012}.
 Recent whole‑brain modeling incorporates neurotransmission‑weighted connectivity to account for a wide repertoire of task‑evoked states, showing that neuromodulator‑dependent changes in effective coupling can reproduce diverse cognitive configurations within a single structural scaffold \cite{decoEvolutionsBoldestTrick2025}.
 These findings motivate configuring “external inputs” in large‑scale models using receptor and gene‑expression maps, or fitting low‑dimensional neuromodulatory control variables to match state transitions induced by pharmacological, arousal, or task manipulations.

-Finally, there is an opportunity to connect these modeling advances with principled statistical and information-theoretic analyses.
+We see two further connections, with statistical inference and with information-theoretic analyses of state.
 Linear and SL-based whole-brain models already support perturbation-based measures of nonequilibrium, susceptibility, and information routing across states (wake, sleep, anesthesia, psychedelics).\cite{decoTurbulentlikeDynamicsHuman2020,Escrichs2022Turbulence,cruzatEffectsClassicPsychedelic2022} NMM1 and NMM2 provide richer, mechanistically grounded arenas in which to define and compute such quantities, including algorithmic-information or compression-based characterizations of oscillatory dynamics.
-Coupling these models to modern inference frameworks (variational data assimilation, Bayesian model comparison, active inference) can turn them into forward models for multimodal data (fMRI, M/EEG, SEEG, laminar probes) and for in silico perturbation experiments (TMS, DBS, tES).\cite{breakspearDynamicModelsLargescale2017,Sadeghi2020,duchetHowDesignOptimal2024}
+Coupling these models to modern inference frameworks (variational data assimilation, Bayesian model comparison, active inference) can turn them into forward models for multimodal data (fMRI, M/EEG, SEEG, laminar probes) and for in silico perturbation experiments (TMS, DBS, tES).\cite{breakspearDynamicModelsLargescale2017,Sadeghi2020,duchetHowDesignOptimal2024,ruffiniAlgorithmicAgentPerspective2024}

-In summary, the ladder developed here—from linear oscillators, through SL and WILCO, to NMM1 and NMM2—offers a modular blueprint for building, interpreting, and extending neural mass models.
-Each rung distills a distinct set of assumptions about synapses, transfer functions, and coupling while remaining dynamically and conceptually connected to the others.
-Future work will likely move up and down this ladder: deriving more realistic masses from increasingly detailed neuron models; enriching local circuits with laminar, cell-type and synaptic complexity; and scaling up to heterogeneous, directed whole-brain networks that incorporate subcortical structures and predictive processing.
-Our hope is that such a unified dynamical language will make it easier to compare models, design experiments and interventions, and eventually bridge microcircuit physiology, whole-brain activity, and cognition within a single coherent framework.